What Is a Key Performance Indicator in Aviation SMS?

 - Why a metric is listed as a KPI; and

 - Which KPIs correspond to which objectives.

-Quick Tips to Align KPIs With Goals and Objectives
+Quick Tips to Align KPIs with Goals and Objectives

-One tip is to list create a table with one column listing goals and/or objectives, and the other column write down the corresponding KPI or KPIs.
+One tip is to list create a table with one column listing goals and/or objectives, and the other column writes down the corresponding KPI or KPIs.
 When an objective has no corresponding KPI, consider which data points will allow you to measure the performance of achieving the objective.
 Your KPI must be realistic in that you require stored data to be able to retrieve the data and monitor KPI performance.

 Another tip is to give your list of KPIs and your list of objectives to a colleague and see if they can accurately establish which objectives each KPI is created for.
 Another set of eyes will be useful because there is a human tendency to have our blinders on when dealing with goals and objectives.
 We become so focused on a defined goal or objective that our minds require a nudge to "snap us out of it" and see

 - another aspect to the same problem; or

 Good KPIs help the organization accomplish a particular task.
 If the KPI is not helpful, then it should be dumped.